 Clubs and Activities

-So many of our majors get involved with clubs and internships.
-These are both ways for professors and professionals to get to know you outside the classroom and speak to critical traits that might otherwise go unnoticed.
+Clubs and internships are how professors and professionals get to know you and speak to critical traits that might otherwise go unnoticed.
 What are prospective employers looking for?
 Ambition, drive, collegiality, adaptability, ability to learn, creativity, innovation, work ethic, and leadership.
 Do not just join a club -- become an officer.
-Show off these skills to us so that we can later discuss it in your recommendation letter.
-You have so many options: History Club, Phi Alpha Theta (History's Honor Club) Political Science Club, Pre-Law Society, Model UN.
-Get Involved!
+Get Involved!!

 Learn more on how you can pursue your love of Philosophy while gaining real-world experience by doing funded joint research with the 2008 College of Arts and Sciences Researcher of the Year, Dr. Greg Peterson, Professor of Philosophy.
 See how applied and empirically driven today's ethics research can be.